brandonpittman/gridsome-plugin-ogp/README.md

       title: 'your-title',
       description: 'your-description',
       image: 'your-image-url'
+      appId: 'someFacebookAppID' // Facebook-only
     })
   }
 }
 ```

 This will then populate the meta tags needed for Facebook, Google, and Twitter.
 It will also set the standard page title and description at the same time.